gracetian6/quant/pred-model.md

 ridge regresison penalty, we can solve for all 10,001 parameters and only 500 samples.
 Ridge Regression can find solution with cross validation and ridge regression penalty that favors small parameter values.

+### Lasso (L1) Regression
+***Minimizes sum of squared residuals + lambda * |slope|***

+Diff in shrinkage: Ridge regression can shrink the slope asymptotically close to 0 while _Lasso can shrink the slope all the way to 0_.
+Since Lasso Regression can exclude useless variables form equations, it is a little better than Ridge at reducing variance in models that contain a lot of useless variables.
+So, Ridge tends to do better when most variables are useful.

 ## Cross Validation